 Our experience with AirAsia wasn’t quite as pleasant this time around; let’s just say that we were very lucky that Candace’s visa issues were resolved before this point!
-The representatives here strictly enforced their luggage policies, so we ended up paying an additional $80 USD per bag to check our roller bags – these were the same bags we had carried on from Thailand.
+The representatives here strictly enforced their luggage policies, so we ended up paying an additional $80 USD per bag to check our roller bags – the same bags we’d carried on from Thailand.

 A Broad Recommendation: AirAsia weighed our bags and enforced the 7 kg limit.
 That’s the total weight limit for all of your suitcases and hand luggage, i.e. purses, book bags, etc., so if you have a roller bag, chances are you will have to check it.
 You can do this online before your flight, and it will be cheaper than what we ended up paying.
 How strictly they enforce this policy does vary from airport to airport, so totally up to you if you’d like to press your luck!

-To avoid being detained in Vietnam, we decided to move on with our lives, paid the fee and hopped on our flight to Bangkok, where we spent the night taking turns sleeping during our layover.
+To avoid any issues, we just paid the fee and hopped on our flight to Bangkok, where we spent the night taking turns sleeping during our layover.
 This ended up working out perfectly, since we didn’t have to spend all night worrying about our bags’ whereabouts while we tried to catch some shut-eye.

 A Broad Recommendation: a neck pillow, earplugs and a sleep mask are must-haves if you ever need to sleep in an airport.
 The airport stays brightly lit, which is great for security but not great for sleeping!